Just Lose It: Critical reception

 The song received mixed reviews from critics, many of whom found it too similar to Eminem's previous work.
 AllMusic highlighted the song in a review of the album.
 Pitchfork was also positive: "'Just Lose It' is still most notable for dancing with paedo and homoerotic imagery: It's the one track here that seems as potentially multilayered as the best of The Marshall Mathers LP, yet it's still more curio than anything else."
 NME wrote: "Em (is) reduced to making funny noises to keep things interesting."
 David Browne of Entertainment Weekly, however, felt mixed: "First [on the album] came the sarcastically bouncy "Just Lose It", a lazy retread of earlier hits that, with its easy-target references to Michael Jackson, made Eminem appear to be the one who'd actually lost it."
 HipHopDX panned the song and called it "by far the worst song Eminem or Dr. Dre has ever made.
 It really seems like their object here was to make the worst song possible.
 The interlude leading into it is damn hilarious though."
 Los Angeles Times called it "the album's hilarious slap at celebrity voyeurism, with Eminem himself a prominent target."

-RapReviews argued it isn't "dropping any jaws or widening any eyes."
+RapReviews argued it was not "dropping any jaws or widening any eyes."
 Rolling Stone described this song as "dance-music dis."
 In a review praising Encores "edginess," Steve Jones of USA Today cited the song's mocking of the Michael Jackson child-molestation scandal.
 Alexis Petridis of The Guardian, however, wrote: "[Eminem's] plan appears to involve belching and making fart noises, which, with the best will in the world, won't suffice."
 Kelefa Sanneh of The New York Times wrote that song "unfolds as a series of puzzlingly unfunny jokes."
-Stylus Magazine was negative as well, calling it "Em’s brand new tendency to bite himself."
+Stylus Magazine was negative as well, calling it "Em's brand new tendency to bite himself."
 The Austin Chronicle was a bit negative as well: "Where 2002 smash 'Without Me' was bitingly clever, Encore's carbon copy 'Just Lose It' is puerile and embarrassing, even though he quotes Beavis and Butt-head and does a wicked Pee-wee Herman."
-Slant Magazine said that the song "was so derivative that it had to be a joke—even the song’s title seemed to mock the Academy Award-winning 8 Mile theme song that elevated the Great White Rapper to a whole new level of acceptance (as if he hadn’t already transcended nearly every other boundary in pop culture).
-Not only is 'Just Lose It' the worst song on Encore, it’s easily one of the most annoying songs of the year (credit Em’s incessant Pee Wee Herman impersonations and tired attacks on Michael Jackson)."
+Slant Magazine said that the song "was so derivative that it had to be a joke—even the song's title seemed to mock the Academy Award-winning 8 Mile theme song that elevated the Great White Rapper to a whole new level of acceptance (as if he hadn't already transcended nearly every other boundary in pop culture).
+Not only is 'Just Lose It' the worst song on Encore, it's easily one of the most annoying songs of the year (credit Em’s incessant Pee Wee Herman impersonations and tired attacks on Michael Jackson)."